-Asafa Powell's trainer Chris Xuereb says he should not be a "scapegoat" for the former 100m world record holder's
+Asafa Powell's trainer Chris Xuereb says he should not be a "scapegoat" for the former 100m world record holder's positive drugs test.

 Powell and fellow sprinter Sherone Simpson tested positive for the banned stimulant oxilofrine at the Jamaican National Championships in June.

 Xuereb rejected claims from Paul Doyle, Powell's agent, that the results were due to supplements he had provided.

 "I did not provide any banned or illegal substances," insisted Xuereb.

 "I am extremely disappointed that these athletes have chosen to blame me for their own violations."

 - Personal bests: 100m - 9.72 secs, 200m - 19.90 secs (world record, 9.74secs, 2007)

 - Medals: Olympics: 4x100m relay - gold (2008); World Championships: 100m - bronze (2004,2008), 4x100m relay - gold (2009), silver (2007)

 Canadian Xuereb, who said his main role was "to provide soft tissue massage therapy as well as nutritional help" to Powell and Campbell, only began working with the pair in May.

 On Tuesday, Doyle indicated that the supplements provided to the athletes by Xuereb lay behind Powell and Simpson both testing positive.